 Female moths are white with dark markings and cannot fly.
 Male moths are brown and can fly.
 Females are larger than males with a 5 cm wing span, males only span 2.5 cm.

-Egg masses are about 4 cm long, tan colored, and can be found on tree trunks, furniture, buildings, etc. You may see spongy egg masses on the trunks and branches of infected trees beginning in late July.
+Egg masses are about 4 cm long, tan coloured, and can be found on tree trunks, furniture, buildings, etc. You may see spongy egg masses on the trunks and branches of infected trees beginning in late July.

 Where are gypsy moths found in Middlesex Centre?